 What do we do to help keep you safe?

-We want you to relax and enjoy the Work the World experience knowing we’ve covered all bases.
-Our teams, both in your placement country and within the UK are trained to handle emergency situations, unlikely though they may be.
+You can relax and enjoy your trip with Work the World knowing we’ve been doing this since 2005 and have facilitated trips for 18,000 students like you.
+Our teams, both in your placement country and at our Head Office are highly trained to handle any crisis that may arise, unlikely though they may be.

-Throughout your placement, the management team will help make sure you're achieving all your objectives, whether those be objectives your university have set (like completing a certain number of hours), or personal goals you might have.
+Those might be objectives your university have set (like completing a certain number of hours), or personal goals.

 What's the accommodation like?